- Cars near school video

 How School Street Projects works

-The streets around a school are temporarily only for the use of pedestrian and cycles at set times in the morning and afternoon.
+The streets around a school are temporarily closed to vehicles - only pedestrians and cycles are allowed through at set times in the morning and afternoon.
 Signs inform drivers of the restrictions before the entrance to the closed street.

 Vehicles are not permitted to enter the street between these times unless they have been granted an exemption.